-All the basic information you need to find and rent a property in Brussels, and choose which neighbourhood to live in Brussels.
+All the basic information you need to find and rent a property in Brussels, including how to choose which neighbourhood to live in when moving to Brussels.

 Home to EU bureaucrats, world-famous chocolate and a small statue of a boy peeing, Brussels has its own unique character.
 Although property prices in the capital are the highest in the country, they’re still significantly cheaper than London or Paris.

 Leases in Belgium are long and favour the tenant.
 Unusually, the tenant is responsible for most repairs and improvements required during their tenancy.
-Although this means that if something breaks, the landlord probably won't fix it, it also means that you can put up shelves, repaint a wall or replace a washing machine without losing your deposit.
+Although this means that the landlord probably won’t fix something in the flat it if breaks, it also means that you can put up shelves, repaint a wall or replace a washing machine without losing your deposit when renting in Brussels.

 Adverts must include an accurate rent, otherwise the landlord can be fined.
 As a result, negotiating the rent is rare.
 Expect an annual rent increase (or occasionally decrease) tied to the cost of living index.
 This will be applied retrospectively for the preceding three months.
 Base rent may be increased either at contract renewal (short term lets) or every three years (standard and long term leases).
-The tenancy agreement (contrat de bail/huurcontract) should have the details in it.
+The tenancy agreement (contrat de bail/huurcontract) should list the details.

 Paying Belgian utilities